-The Latest: UNICEF urges Middle East vaccination campaigns
+The Latest: Swedish agency says EU studying remdesivir

 The agency says the needed vaccines are available and that it’s providing protective equipment.

-NEW DELHI - The Indian Air Force on Sunday conducted flypasts and showered flower petals on hospitals across different cities including the national capital of New Delhi as part of the Armed Forces’ efforts to thank doctors, nurses and police personnel who have been at the forefront of the country’s battle against the pandemic.
+NEW DELHI - The Indian Air Force on Sunday conducted flypasts and showered flower petals on hospitals across different cities including the capital of New Delhi as part of the Armed Forces’ efforts to thank doctors, nurses and police personnel who have been at the forefront of the country’s battle against the pandemic.

-The coronavirus cases in India have neared the 40,000 mark as the country of 1.3 billion enters the 40th day into a nationwide lockdown to contain the virus.
-The country’s official death toll has reached 1,301.
+Coronavirus cases in India have neared the 40,000 mark as the country of 1.3 billion enters the 40th day into a nationwide lockdown.
+The country’s official death toll has exceeded 1,300.

-For almost six weeks, Indian officials have stringently enforced a nationwide lockdown to stem the spread of the coronavirus.
-They have sealed state borders, halted transportation and shut airspace and most businesses.
+For almost six weeks, Indian officials have sealed state borders, halted transportation and shut airspace and most businesses.

-The six-week lockdown, which was supposed to end Monday, has been extended another two weeks, with a few relaxations.
-The lockdown has slowed the spread of the virus, but has come at the enormous cost of upending lives and millions of lost jobs.
+The lockdown was supposed to end Monday, but has been extended another two weeks with a few relaxations.
+While the spread of the virus has slowed, the lockdown has come at the enormous cost of upending lives and millions of lost jobs.

 BEIJING - China residents are flocking to tourist sites, many newly reopened, during a five-day holiday that runs through Tuesday.